ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Northern Ohio journal._](https://chroniclingamerica.loc.gov/lccn/sn84028194/1875-09-04/ed-1/seq-1)

 #### 1875-09-04 &middot; Painesville, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+xperiment If it be found that this
+ore can be profitably obtained and mantw
+factored a large trade will soon: spring up,
+and a rapid development of our iron
+mines&#x27; result. .
+Speed, the day, say we.&quot; &#x27;
 The great American inventions, which
 have been adopted all over the world, are
 the following: 1.
 The cotton-gin, without